cabraham/Books/designingdataintensiveapplications.md

 - Relational style spreads the data across various tables through normalization.
 Query operations become more complex
 - Document style keeps the data together in one record.
 Limited query options are available here however but much simpler to retrieve and update.

+ORMs like NHibernate or EntityFramework are an attempt to hide the complexity and boilerplate needed to translate between a relational database and the objects in an application.
+However any non-trivial queries quickly reveals their shortcomings.

+#### Data normalization

+If data needs to be standardized and consistent, for instance when powering a UI to select a value, you may need normalization.
+Effectively this means giving a value an ID and the value itself will be stored as a reference in another table.
+This is useful when:
+- you need consistent style and spelling for a value
+- you need to avoid ambiguity
+- you need to update a value in one place
+- you need to support localization
+- you need to quickly search for a value

+> The relational model is essentially a collection of tuples (rows).
+Query optimizers in a relational database are tuned to finding the appropriate keys to identify records quickly.

 #### Access patterns in document databases
 Accessing data in a document-model has caveats.
 You can't directly access a nested item within a document.
 You have to refer to it through the parent.
 This may not be a problem is the document isn't deeply nested.